The Form I-20

 - Scholarship or grant award letters from non-FSU organizations, specifying what expenses are covered and the upper limits of that coverage.

 - CFR Document: complete the CFR Document with your funding information and sign part 6.
-If you have a family sponsor, they should sign part 8. ed by you and any private sponsors.
-If the sponsor is using funds from a company account, you must also submit a letter of sponsorship printed by the company on with their letterhead and signed by a company representative.
+If you have a family sponsor, they should sign part 8.
+If the sponsor is using funds from a company account, you must also submit a letter of sponsorship printed by the company on their letterhead and signed by a company representative.

-- Transfer In Form: If you indicated that you are a Transfer Student in Section 2, please complete and upload the Transfer In Form as a ‘CFR Document’ type.
+- Transfer In Form: If you indicated that you are a Transfer Student in Section 2, with the help of your current international student advisor, complete the Transfer In Form (both Parts I and II) and email it to CGE-NewStudents@fsu.edu

 Submit the Online CFR